harelba/q/test/BENCHMARK.md

 ## Running the benchmark

+Please note that the initial run generates big files, so you'd need more than 3GB of free space available.
+This also means that the first run will take much longer than additional runs.
+This is typical, and does not affect the benchmark results.
+All the generated files reside in the `_benchmark_data/` folder.

 * Create and activate a python 2.7 virtual environment called `py2-q`, and `pip install -r requirements.txt`
 * $ `./test-all BenchmarkTests.test_q_matrix`
 * Create and avtivate a python 3.x virtual environment called `py3-q`, and `pip install -r requirements.txt`